Chart Color Schemes

 Infrastructure

-Coldstream has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Coldstream has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact the area.
-Notable ones are Yarra Valley Trail Stage 1, Lilydale Food Waste to Energy Project, Kinley Estate (formerly Lilydale Quarry), and Lilydale Structure Plan Implementation.
-The following list details those most relevant:.
+Eight projects are identified by AreaSearch as potentially impacting the area, notably including Yarra Valley Trail Stage 1, Lilydale Food Waste to Energy Project, Kinley Estate (Former Lilydale Quarry), and Lilydale Structure Plan Implementation.

 Professional plan users can use the search below to filter and access additional projects.